dr-mushtaq/Machine-Learning/Supervised Learning with scikit_learn/Chapter1-Classification/Top Supervised Learning Algorithms in Scikit-Learn-Supervised learning with scikit-learn.md

 This involves splitting the data into training and testing sets, fitting the model on the training data, and evaluating its performance on the testing data.
 In scikit-learn, logistic regression is implemented in the LogisticRegression class.

+To perform logistic regression with scikit-learn, you can follow these steps:

+Import the LogisticRegression class from the sklearn.linear_model module.

+- Create an instance of the LogisticRegression class and specify the parameters of the model.
+- The most important parameter is the solver parameter, which specifies the algorithm used to train the model.
+-  Other parameters include the penalty parameter, which specifies the type of regularization to use,
+-   and the C parameter, which controls the strength of the regularization.

+In this example, we are using the lbfgs solver, and the default value of C. The lbfgs solver is a relatively slow but accurate solver.
+The C parameter controls the strength of the regularization.
+A higher value of C will result in a less regularized model, which may be more accurate but also more prone to overfitting.

+Fit the model to the training data.

+Use the model to predict the labels of new data.

+Here is an example of how to perform logistic regression with scikit-learn:

 ### References

 1-[Natural Language Processing (NLP) with Python](https://pub.towardsai.net/natural-language-processing-nlp-with-python-tutorial-for-beginners-1f54e610a1a0)